tkimhofer/msbrowser/README.md

 [![Build Status](https://travis-ci.org/rstudio/rmarkdown.svg?branch=master)](https://travis-ci.org/rstudio/rmarkdown)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**MSbrowser** is an R package providing a web-browser-based application for **parameter fine-tuning** of **xcms peak picking algorithms**.
+**MSbrowser** is web-browser-based application for **parameter fine-tuning** of **xcms peak picking algorithms**.

-The app is designed for fast and easy xcms parameter testing and peak picking performance optimisation.
-Different visualisation allow to gain insight into the LC-MS data structure and the effects different peak picking algorithm parameters have on peak picking performance.
+The app is designed for fast and easy parameter testing to optimise xcms peak picking performance.
+Different visualisations allow to gain insight into the LC-MS data structure and the effects different peak picking parameter values have on peak picking performance.

-MSbrowser is implemented in a user-friendly web-application framework that can be executed on a local computer running R or assessed via a web-link.
+MSbrowser is implemented in a user-friendly web-application framework that can be installed as an simple R package.

 # Installation and launch
 Installation is performed with the following R commands: